rajeshsuramalla/AngularWithDotNetCoreElectronNET/README.md

                 .UseElectron(args);
         }

+10. Build the project
-10. Got cmd and execte the following command "electronize start", it will open the desktop application.
+11. Goto project folder, open cmd and execute the following command "electronize start", it will open the desktop application.
 First time it will take time.

-11. Production build for windows: electronize build /target win
+12. Production build for windows: electronize build /target win

 Prerequisites
 1. Dotnet core SDK 2.2